 Chemistry – A Star Player in Student Athletics

 Chemistry can help young athletes hit the ground running in more ways than you might think.
-Chemistry creates many of the products and gear that can help kids in the classroom and while participating in their favorite athletic activities – whether it’s track, gymnastics, swimming, soccer or other sports.
+Chemistry creates many of the products and gear that can help kids while participating in their favorite athletic activities – whether it’s track, gymnastics, swimming, soccer or other sports.

-Below are a few examples of how chemical ingredients in sporting products may help athletes win, on and off the playing field:
+Below are a few examples of how chemical ingredients in sports and personal care products may help athletes win, on and off the playing field.